Amri in Sudan

 What Are Their Needs?

-The majority of the Arabized tribes are not being ministered to by mission agencies.
-Further evangelistic work and much prayer are needed to penetrate the hearts of these precious people with the Light of the gospel.
-Bible portions, audio, and visual Bible resources exist in Arabic, the spoken language of Amri people in Sudan, however, they are not presently available to them.
+The majority of the Arabized tribes are not being ministered to by mission agencies, and that includes the Amri people.
+Further evangelistic work and much prayer are needed to penetrate the hearts of these precious people with the light of the gospel.
+Bible portions, audio, and visual Bible resources exist in Sudanese Arabic, the spoken language of Amri people in Sudan, however, they are not presently available to them.
 Brokenhearted disciples are needed to bring light to these people for whom Christ died.

 Prayer Points

-Ask the Lord to call people who are willing to go to North Africa and share Christ with these Muslims.
-Pray that the Christians of South Sudan will be compelled to take the Gospel to their unreached neighbors, friends, and families.
-Ask the Lord to raise up Christian medical teams to work among the Arabized tribes.
+Ask the Lord to call people who are willing to go to Sudan and share Christ with the Amri people.
+Ask the Lord to raise up Christian medical teams to work among the Amri.
 Pray that Amri communities and families will be transformed with the gospel, growing roots downward and planting strong churches that will plant other churches.

 Text Source: Joshua Project